fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 It is worth noting however, that the program only attempted a single transaction on the new data set.
-We are currently unaware of this change though this could have to do with the fall of Bitcoin in recent months.
+We are currently unaware of this change though this could have to do with the changes to Bitcoin in recent months.